-1. Visit the Kentucky Museum: Plan a visit with your troop or family and friends.
-Date of your visit: \\\\\ a.
-When and where was Abe Lincoln born?
+1. Visit the Kentucky Museum:

+Plan a visit with your troop or family and friends.
+Date of your visit:

 Look at the exterior of the building and note the old historic front with solid limestone columns quarried in Warren County.
-Turn to pages 3 and 4 and read the history of the Kentucky Building and match the architectural features.
+Turn to pages 3 and 4 of this packet and read the history of the Kentucky Building and match the architectural features.